JohnFiedler/ops-books/README.md

 This is a repo that lists the books I got recommended since moving more into the operations / infrastrastructure world.
 It lists the titles that relate to Continuous Delivery, DevOps, Operations and Systems Thinking

-If you have a suggestion for the list, then please send a PR, I would be happy to add it.

 ### Continuous Delivery / RelEng

 [Continous Delivery](http://www.amazon.co.uk/Continuous-Delivery-Deployment-Automation-Addison-Wesley/dp/0321601912)